eclipse-ee4j/jakartaee-tck-tools/tools/sigtest/README.md

 due to `default` fields being added to @Deprecated.
 With `-IgnoreJDKClasses specified, verification of the @Deprecated will only check that the tested class member has the
 @Deprecated class but no verification of the @Deprecated signature will be performed.

-Note that the `-IgnoreJDKClass` option can still be specified and that is treated the same as `-IgnoreJDKClasses` (regardless of whether a JDKClass name is specified after the `-IgnoreJDKClass` or not).
+Note that the `-IgnoreJDKClass` option can still be specified only if no JDK Class name is included after the `-IgnoreJDKClass`.
+You will get a failure if you try to use `-IgnoreJDKClass JDKClassName`.

 ### Specify JDK classes to ignore in Maven plugin
 Specify the `-IgnoreJDKClasses` option as shown below: